Panjab University: Faculty of Engineering and Technology

 UICET is one of the regional centres of the Indian Institute of Chemical Engineers.
 2008 was the Golden Jubilee year of the institute.
 As part of the celebrations, the institute hosted CHEMCON-2008, the 61st annual session of the Indian Institute of Chemical Engineers, which also included a joint US-India Conference on Energy.

 Faculty of Law

 The university has two departments for teaching law.
-The National Institutional Ranking Framework (NIRF) has ranked Faculty of Law, Panjab University 15 in the National Law Rankings 2020.
+The Department of Laws and University Institute of Legal Studies (UILS) are both highly reputed departments in the field of law in India.

+The Department of Laws, originally established at Lahore in 1889, was re-established at Shimla in 1948, shifted to Jalandhar in 1950 and finally re-located at the University Campus at Chandigarh in 1959.
+Its alumni include Judges of the Supreme Court and High Courts, Union Cabinet Ministers, State Chief Ministers, Cabinet Ministers, Ambassadors, Senior Bureaucrats, Police Officers and other legal luminaries.